jmilll/restaurant-page/README.md

 ## Motivation

-The purpose of this project was to learn and understand object oriented programming using function factories and modules.
+The purpose of this project was to use and learn webpack using dynamic DOM manipulation using JavaScript alone to generate entire website contents

 ## Technologies Used